Search here for conference announcements, calls for papers, fellowships and more.

 Do you have an event you’d like to announce?
 A call for papers for a conference?
 Email all details to [email protected].

-The CALA 2020 – The (Annual) Conference on Asian Linguistic Anthropology 2020
+The COMELA 2020 – The (Annual) Conference on Mediterranean and European Linguistic Anthropology 2020

-The CALA seeks to redefine scholarship on Asian Language and Society.
+The COMELA seeks to redefine scholarship on Mediterranean and European Language and Society.

 Purpose and Structure

-The CALA 2020 invites Linguists, Anthropologists, Linguistic and Cultural Anthropologists, Culturologists, Sociologists, Political Scientists, Ethnologists, and those in related fields pertinent to Asia, to discuss work, and engage in scholarly collaborations, thus forming global networks.
+The COMELA 2020 invites academics in the fields of Linguistics, Anthropology, Linguistic and Cultural Anthropology, and Ethnology, pertinent to The Mediterranean and Europe, to discuss work, and engage in scholarly collaborations, thus strengthening global academic networks in the field.

 - Taylor and Francis Global Publishers (Official Publishing Partner)